jsilvaayala/cse15l-lab-reports/LabR1.md

 There are diffrent versions for diffrent operating systems so be sure to choose the correct one.
 (Note: If you prefrer to do it on the computers in the lab you can open VS Code on any of the computers.)

+You should be able to open a window that looks like this: